1931 Auckland Rugby League season: Eastern Suburbs tour of New Zealand

-Eastern Suburbs tour matches

 Rule changes

 At the Management Committee meeting prior to the start of the season it was decided to adhere to the latest rules, where a team forcing the ball in their own in goal area would take a drop kick from the 25-yard line as opposed from their own try line.
 There was an adjustment to the weight allowance from the fourth grade down, and sixth grade players should be under 18 and a half on 1 May.
 At a following Management Committee meeting it was reported that the English Rugby League had advised that at scrum put in's the loose head would be transferred from the defending team to the attacking team.

 On 15 August a referee was assaulted by a player after a match between the City and Newmarket Fourth Grade teams at Western Springs Stadium.
 He had ordered off a player from each team.
 The City player came back on the field and his team refused to remove him so the referee called the match off.
 He was then harassed by a number of players and one of them then fought with him, "the pair rolled on the ground fighting for a few minutes, the referee holding his own until some spectators intervened and separated" them.

 New clubs at Papakura and Glenora, and several amalgamations

 On March 26 the Papakura Rugby League club was formed with 60 players enrolling.
 They applied to the Papakura Town Board for use of the reserve at Papakura.
 This was granted as the entire club had switched over from Rugby Union meaning they had no competition for the field.
 The council said that if a representative rugby game was being played on the field then the league team could use Prince Edward Park (which later became their home ground and remains so to this day).
 On Saturday, 18 April they played a practice match with Mount Wellington at Papakura.
-The match was won by Mt Wellington by 8 points to 5.
+The match was won by Mount Wellington by 8 points to 5.
 Papakura's points came from an unconverted try to Johnstone, and I. Wilson kicked a penalty goal.
 They held their first social on the evening of Wednesday 22 April at the Paragon Theatre.

-The Kingsland Athletic club joined with Marist meaning their senior players would join those of Marist.
-Kingsland were already an amalgamated club involving Kingsland Rovers and Grafton Athletic.
+The Kingsland Athletic club joined with Marist Old Boys meaning their senior players would join those of Marist.
+Kingsland were already an amalgamated club involving Kingsland Rovers and Grafton Athletic (originally named Maritime and not to be confused with the Grafton Athletic club which existed from 1914 to 1922).
 This placed Marist as one of the early favourites to win the Senior Grade.
 This was discussed in an article on the prospects of all the teams in the New Zealand Herald.